samuelthomas2774/oauth-client/README.md

 ```

 #### Facebook
-The OAuthFacebook class can also parse signed requests sent from Facebook when a page is loaded in a page tab or Facebook Canvas:
+The OAuthFacebook class can also parse signed requests sent from Facebook when the page is loaded in a page tab or Facebook Canvas:
 ```php
 $signed_request = $oauth->parseSignedRequest(/* $_POST["signed_request"] */);